talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 - An internal attacker who does not have access to the pre-shared key can capture legitimate packets, and later replay the SRH and HMAC from these recorded packets.
 This allows the attacker to insert the previously recorded SRH and HMAC into a newly injected packet.
 An on-path internal attacker can also replace the SRH of an in-transit packet with a different SRH that was previously captured.

 These considerations limit the extent to which HMAC TLV can be relied upon as a security mechanism that could readily mitigate threats associated with spoofing and tampering protection for the IPv6 SRH.

+## Control Plane Mitigation Methods

+Mitigation strategies for control plane attacks depend heavily on the specific protocols in use.
+Since these protocols are not exclusive to SRv6, this section does not attempt to provide an exhaustive list of mitigation techniques.
+Instead, it is focused on considerations particularly relevant to SRv6 deployments.

+Routing protocols can employ authentication and/or encryption to protect against modification, injection, and replay attacks, as outlined in [RFC6518].
+These mechanisms are essential for maintaining the integrity and authenticity of control plane communications.

+In centralized SRv6 control plane architectures, such as those described in {{I-D.ietf-pce-segment-routing-policy-cp}}, it is RECOMMENDED that communication between PCEs and PCCs be secured using authenticated and encrypted sessions.
+This is typically achieved using Transport Layer Security (TLS), following the guidance in [RFC8253] and best practices in [RFC9325].

+When the O-flag is used for Operations, Administration, and Maintenance (OAM) functions, as defined in [RFC9259], implementations should enforce rate limiting to mitigate potential denial-of-service (DoS) attacks triggered by excessive control plane signaling.

+The control plane should be confined to a trusted administrative domain.
+As specified in {{I-D.ietf-idr-bgp-ls-sr-policy}}, SR Policy information advertised via BGP should be restricted to authorized nodes, controllers, and applications within this domain.
+Similarly, the use of the O-flag is assumed to occur only within such a trusted environment, where the risk of abuse is minimized.

+## Management Plane Mitigation Methods

+Mitigating attacks on the management plane, much like in the control plane, depends on the specific protocols and interfaces employed.

+Management protocols such as NETCONF and RESTCONF are commonly used to configure and monitor SRv6-enabled devices.
+These protocols must be secured to prevent unauthorized access, configuration tampering, or information leakage.

+The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) [RFC6242].
+The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS [RFC8446].

+The Network Configuration Access Control Model (NACM) [RFC8341] provides the means to restrict access for particular NETCONF or RESTCONF users to a pre-configured subset of all available NETCONF or RESTCONF protocol operations and content.

+SRv6-specific YANG modules should be designed with the same security considerations applied to all YANG-based models.
+Writable nodes must be protected using access control mechanisms such as NACM and secured transport protocols like SSH or TLS to prevent unauthorized configuration changes, while readable nodes that expose sensitive operational data should be access-controlled and transmitted only over encrypted channels to mitigate the risk of information leakage.

 # Implications on Existing Equipment